rb2nem/nem-dev-guide/website/content/03b-accounts.md

 //
 var rBytes = nem.crypto.nacl.randomBytes(32);
 // convert the random bytes to an hex string
-// the result, rHex, can be printed out to the console for taking a backup.
+// the result, rHex, can be printed out to the console for taking a backup with console.log(rBytes).
 // Take a backup copy of that value as it lets you recreate the keypair to give
-// you access to your account. var rHex = nem.utils.convert.ua2hex(rBytes);
+// you access to your account.
+// This value is also usable with the NEM NanoWallet. var rHex = nem.utils.convert.ua2hex(rBytes);
 // generate the keypair
 var keyPair = nem.crypto.keyPair.create(rHex);